neuralmagic/deepsparse/README.md

 ## Overview

-The DeepSparse Engine is a CPU runtime that delivers unprecedented performance by taking advantage of natural sparsity within neural networks to reduce compute required as well as accelerate memory bound processes.

-This package includes a CPU inference engine, ONNX tooling, and model server if needed.
-It is focused on model deployment and scaling machine learning pipelines, fitting seamlessly into your existing deployment processes.
+The DeepSparse Engine is a CPU runtime that delivers unprecedented performance by taking advantage of natural sparsity within neural networks to reduce compute required as well as accelerate memory bound workloads.
+It is focused on model deployment and scaling machine learning pipelines, fitting seamlessly into your existing deployments as an inference backend.

+This package includes APIs and examples to quickly get started learning about and actually running sparse models.

+## Compatibility

+The DeepSparse Engine ingests models in the [ONNX](https://onnx.ai/) format, allowing for compatibility with [PyTorch](https://pytorch.org/docs/stable/onnx.html), [TensorFlow](https://github.com/onnx/tensorflow-onnx), [Keras](https://github.com/onnx/keras-onnx), and [many other frameworks](https://github.com/onnx/onnxmltools) that support it.
+This reduces the extra work of preparing your trained model for inference to just one step of exporting.

 ## Quick Tour

 To expedite inference and benchmarking on real models, we include the `sparsezoo` package.
-SparseZoo hosts dense and sparse models, trained on repeatable optimization recipes.
+[SparseZoo](https://github.com/neuralmagic/sparsezoo) hosts dense and sparse models, trained on repeatable optimization recipes using state-of-the-art techniques from [SparseML](https://github.com/neuralmagic/sparseml).

 Here is how to quickly perform inference with DeepSparse Engine on a pre-trained dense MobileNetV1 from SparseZoo.